globaleaks/whistleblowing-software/shooter/README.md

 send a comment to a tip (need to be passed the tip globaleaks unique string, something
 like: t\_DjAXRhikjKsovldfqXDswsfkPNTCopKTdenkPiRaYZCDrkUuQd as argument)

+    contextloop.sh

+continuos loop of create-update-get-delete of contexts, would be expanded with all the operations triggering errors.